 Private Music Tuition is offered to students throughout the College in the form of weekly group and individual lessons for a duration of 30 minutes.
 Instruments offered for tuition include guitar, piano, vocals, ukulele, and drums.
-Ukulele tuition is offered as group tuition to students in Years 3 to 6.
-Information regarding the College's Music Tuition Program is available on the College website (Parents Area) or by contacting Mrs Pamela Dale, Music Administrator, musicadmin@scbc.wa.edu.au
+Ukulele tuition is offered as group tuition to students in Years 4 to 6.
+Information regarding the College's Music Tuition Program is available on the College website (Parents Area) or by emailing music@scbc.wa.edu.au.